 I wouldn’t advise you to fantasize on those more sought-after locations, such as Koh Samui, Phuket, Chinag Mai or Bangkok.
 Many farangs want to live in prime holiday and beach destinations where there is plenty of sun, sand and sea, or in an intriguing and vibrant city.
-The farther you are willing to travel, the more you increase you chances of getting hired.
-Look for vacancies eg. in Isan, South, near the Malesian border or up in the North (excluding Chiang Mai which has a healthy expat community) and embrace the laid-back countryside lifestyle.
+The farther you are willing to travel, the more you increase your chances of getting hired.
+Look for vacancies eg. in Isan, South, near the Malaysian border or up in the North (excluding Chiang Mai which has a healthy expat community) and embrace the laid-back countryside lifestyle.

 The ugly truth

 I am sorry if this hurts someone’s feelings.
 I’m not happy to write this either.
-This is how it is however, unfortunately.
-Thailand is still quite backwards in terms of skin colour.
-It’s not said out loud but often they prefer to have a Caucasian over, let’s say a dark-skinned African.
+This is how it is, however, unfortunately.
+Thailand is still quite backward in terms of skin colour.
+It’s not said out loud but often they prefer to have a Caucasian, over, let’s say a dark-skinned African.
 This country seems to be fixated with a fair complexion anyway.
 You have probably noticed how beauty parlours and chemists are full of whitening creams and often Thais dodge sunlight so they wouldn’t get any tan.
 For Thais, having a fairer complexion means that you belong to the middle class and can have a nice office (inside) job.
-If you have a darker complexion it can imply that you work outside, and need to do manual labour (which is arduous and doesn’t pay good).
+If you have a darker complexion it can imply that you work outside, and need to do manual labour (which is arduous and doesn’t pay well).

 One reason for the reluctance to hire someone from Africa can be that apparently there is some human trafficking from certain African countries.
 These people are brought here to work yet receive very little to no compensation.
-I don’t know much about this topic, though, so I won’t write anything more than these few lines.
+I don’t know much about this topic, though, so I won’t write any more than these few lines.

 Despite all this, you can find all nationalities, with different skin tones working side-by-side in Thai schools.
 And this is how it should be.
 I made a big issue out of this to my students, explaining that racism under any circumstances is unacceptable.
-I hope the younger generation will be bring about changes.
+I hope the younger generation will bring about changes.